 Endnote Basic is a free web-based system for organizing articles and creating bibliographies.
 This Web-based tool provides users with 2GB of online storage for their references and the ability to instantly format bibliographies in their word processor.
 These instructions are for EndNote basic.
-For those that have purchased EndNote - please see this EndNote page created by the University of Oregon library.
 It is possible to sync citations between EndNote and EndNote basic.

 Creating an account